 The last time I wrote a post like this, I wrote about what it’s like to be a DoorDash Dasher and gave an overview of how the DoorDash app works and some things to think about to make Dashing as profitable as it can be for you.
 All of the big four delivery apps work in generally the same manner – but there are differences between them.
 In this post, we’re going to take a look at Uber Eats and go over what it’s like to be an Uber Eats driver, and discuss the strategies you can use to earn more money with Uber Eats.

 First, a little bit of background about who I am and what I’m all about.
-I started my career as an attorney and practiced law for five years before quitting my job to become a full-time blogger, writer, and side hustler.
+I started my career as an attorney and practiced law for five years before quitting my job to become a full-time blogger, writer, side hustler, and solopreneuer.
 Even when I was working as a full-time attorney, I was also side hustling using different gig economy apps.
 My favorite side hustle has always been the food delivery apps – apps like Postmates, DoorDash, Uber Eats, and Grubhub.

 What made these apps so appealing to me was how flexible they were.
 I had a full-time, demanding job, so if I wanted to side hustle, I needed to do something that could fit into my day-to-day life.
 Delivering for Uber Eats did exactly that – I could turn it on whenever I wanted and do deliveries in the spare moments of my day.